-- Campuses will evaluate job descriptions and workloads of positions to determine where workload is appropriate for 9month vs 11-month assignments. - Campuses will align counseling staffing based on 350:1 student to counselor benchmark.
+- descriptions and workloads of positions to determine where workload is appropriate for 9-month vs 11-month assignments. - Campuses will align counseling staffing based on 350:1 student to counselor benchmark.

 Table 2-page 6 of 16 (2021, January 26, Community College Organizational and Resources Plan 3)